mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

     --quantile_tau arg (=0.5)        Parameter \tau associated with Quantile loss Defaults to 0.5
     --minibatch arg (=1)             Minibatch size
+    --feature_mask arg               Use existing regressor to determine which parameters may be updated

 `--exact_adaptive_norm` and `--adaptive` turns on an individual learning rate for each feature.
 These learning rates are adjusted automatically according to a data-dependent schedule.
 For details the relevant papers are
 [Adaptive Bound Optimization for Online Convex Optimization](http://arxiv.org/abs/1002.4908)